Choroideremia: Other potential therapies

 While choroideremia is an ideal candidate for gene therapy there are other potential therapies that could restore vision after it has been lost later in life.
 Foremost of these is stem cell therapy.
-A clinical trial published in 2014 found that a subretinal injection of human embryonic stem cells in patients with age-related macular degeneration and Stargardt disease was safe and improved vision in most patients.
+A clinical trial published in 2014 found that a subretinal injection of human embryonic stem cell derived retinal pigment epithelium cells in patients with age-related macular degeneration and Stargardt disease was safe and improved vision in most patients.
 Out of 18 patients, vision improved in 10, improved or remained the same in 7, and decreased in 1 patient, while no improvement was seen in the untreated eyes.
 The study found "no evidence of adverse proliferation, rejection, or serious ocular or systemic safety issues related to the transplanted tissue."
 A 2015 study used CRISPR/Cas9 to repair mutations in patient-derived induced pluripotent stem cells that cause X-linked retinitis pigmentosa.
 This study suggests that a patient's own repaired cells could be used for therapy, reducing the risk of immune rejection and ethical issues that come with the use of embryonic stem cells.